KITTY CARLISLE: Straight from the Hart

 Wearing a cloak of many stylish colors, KITTY CARLISLE (1910-2007) was a musical ingenue, operatic singer, Broadway lead, radio vocalist, recording artist, lecturer, socialite, philanthropist, patron of the arts, fashion maven and game show icon.
 Following her an education and mezzo soprano training in Europe, she first gained modest notice on Broadway before attempting a few musical films, including the singing ingenue in the Marx Brothers classic A NIGHT AT THE OPERA (1935).
 Best known for her florid presence on the game show TO TELL THE TRUTH (1957-1978), the widow of esteemed playwright Moss Hart became an avid political spokesperson for the arts in later years.

-For obtaining the issue or article on KITTY CARLISLE, please call Carol at Subscriptions at (866) 880-2108.
+For obtaining the issue or article on KITTY CARLISLE, please call at Subscriptions at (866) 880-2108.

 All Film Articles